 From Guatemala Airports

-Most international flights get in at Guatemala City airport, which is about an hours drive away from Antigua.
+When you are travelling to Guatemala, most international flights get in at Guatemala City airport, which is about an hour's drive away from Antigua.

 From and To Antigua

 Getting to and from Antigua is easiest by arranging for a shuttle bus to pick you up.
-Although normally fairly safe, I would not recommended taking a chicken bus to Antigua or elsewhere from the airport.
-When organising a shuttle pick up, you can either book a space on an already scheduled shuttle or if none of the offered times are suitable, book a private shuttle.
+Although normally fairly safe, I would not recommend taking a chicken bus to Antigua or elsewhere from the airport.
+When organising a shuttle pick-up, you can either book a space on an already scheduled shuttle or if none of the offered times are suitable, book a private shuttle.

-As a frame of reference, if you are coming from the US, immigrations, customs and baggage reclaim can be done in under an hour of scheduled arrival time.
+As a frame of reference, if you are coming from the US, immigration, customs and baggage reclaim can be done in under an hour of the scheduled arrival time.

 Guatemala to Belize

-The most utilised border crossing into Belize is via Flores at Melchor de Mencos.
-You simply book a shuttle to Belize or Mexico from Flores and all else is taken care off for you.
-As with any other border crossing, you need to physically walk through immigrations and customs with all your belongings, however the same shuttle you came in will be waiting for you at the other side of the border.
+How to get to Belize – The best way to get to Belize and the most popular border crossing is via Flores at Melchor de Mencos.
+You simply book a shuttle to Belize or Mexico from Flores and all else is taken care of for you.
+As with any other border crossing, you need to physically walk through immigration and customs with all your belongings, however, the same shuttle you came in will be waiting for you on the other side of the border.